 It’s a combination that has become very popular in nootropics (brain boosters) for this very reason.

-The way it works is by boosting a neurotransmitter called GABA (gamma-Aminobutyric acid if you fancy trying to pronounce it).
+It works by boosting a neurotransmitter called GABA (gamma-aminobutyric acid if you fancy trying to pronounce it).

 Essentially, it introduces more calmness to your brain activity, helping you to stay focused.
 (2)